 If you have monthly expenses such as a mortgage or rent, a car loan, a life insurance policy or utility bills, then you might find it convenient to preauthorize recurring payments from your checking account each month instead of constantly writing checks or making bank transfers.

 You Make a Mistake on a Check

-If you make a mistake while writing out a check, such as the wrong amount or payee, you can write “void” on the check and then destroy it.
-Be sure to note the voided check in your checkbook register to avoid any discrepancies in your banking records.
+If you make a mistake while writing out a check, such as entering the wrong amount or payee, you can void the check and then write another one with the correct information.

 - Go to your bank and ask them to print out a voided check.
-Be aware that you may be charged a fee for this service.
+Be aware that your bank may charge a fee for this service.

 - Ask whether your bank can provide an electronic or paper form for you to complete and return to the party that requires the check.

 Even if you do all of your banking electronically, you might have to provide a voided check to set up some of those electronic transactions.
 It is essential to know how to void a check correctly should the need arise so you don’t put your checking account at risk of fraud.

 - What are the three steps to voiding a check?

 - To void a check, write "VOID" across the check in black gel ink, making sure to write over all of the check's lines and spaces, then record the voided check in your check register and make a copy of the voided check to keep for your records.